FahadPuthawalaa/content-ops-starter/content/pages/blog/building-pet-brand-amazon-7-months.md

   metaTitle: Building $50K Pet Brand On Amazon
   metaDescription: >-
     A new entrant in the pet products category approached Fynxther with zero online presence, no brand awareness, and a single product idea.
-The goal?
-    Build a recognizable Amazon brand with consistent sales, solid reviews, and profitable ad spend.
 ---
 ![](/images/ChatGPT%20Image%20Apr%2012,%202025,%2002_29_20%20PM.png)